Jimmy062006/ESIClient.Dotcore/docs/PlanetaryInteractionApi.md

 <a name="getcharacterscharacteridplanetsplanetid"></a>
 # **GetCharactersCharacterIdPlanetsPlanetId**
-> GetCharactersCharacterIdPlanetsPlanetIdOk GetCharactersCharacterIdPlanetsPlanetId (int? characterId, int? planetId, string datasource = null, string ifNoneMatch = null, string token = null)
+> GetCharactersCharacterIdPlanetsPlanetIdOk GetCharactersCharacterIdPlanetsPlanetId (int? characterId, int? planetId, string datasource = null, string token = null)

 Get colony layout

 Returns full details on the layout of a single planetary colony, including links, pins and routes.
 Note: Planetary information is only recalculated when the colony is viewed through the client.
-Information will not update until this criteria is met.  - --  This route is cached for up to 600 seconds
+Information will not update until this criteria is met.  - --

 ### Example
 ```csharp